lagimik/PartnerCrucible/_posts/2022-09-03-signaltonoise-launch.md

 ## How

-**signal:noise** articles will be inspired by the wide range of interactions between the authors and the the Candian technoligy ecosystem.
+**signal:noise** articles will be inspired by the wide range of interactions between the authors and the the Canadian technology ecosystem.
 Apologies in advance if you recognize the circumstances described.

-This blog isn't about pointing out errors; it is just as likely to showcase what good looks like.
-It is more akin to **op-ed** that unpacks the assumptions and mindsets behind the stories and really digging into what it takes to deliver on digital.
+This blog isn't about pointing out errors; but will ensure we learn as much from them as we can.
+At the same time, **signal:noise** will also showcase what good looks like.
+The blog is akin to an **op-ed** that unpacks the assumptions and mindsets behind the stories and really digging into what it takes to deliver through the changes.

 ## When

-As it happens.
+Articles will be published as inspiration hits.

 ## Who

 I am a Partner Technology Strategist for Microsoft Canada.
-Although my reflections, and those of my collborators, are triggered by my experiences in the Canadian technology ecosystem, our thoughts are my own.
+Although my reflections, and those of my collaborators, are triggered by my experiences in the Canadian technology ecosystem, our thoughts are my own.

+## What Now?

+As a first step in finding some signal, I'd invite you to explore [PartnerCrucible](https://lagimik.github.io/PartnerCrucible/).
+This project aims to serve as an entry point into the wealth of information and services available to Canadian Microsoft partners.
+The Partner Crucible will curate links, models, and insights to ensure our partners have an overview and a quick path forward.